cheliotk/unity_abm_framework/README_WIP.md

     }
 }
 ```
-Note that when overriding an abstract method, it is important to call the method on the base class as well, preferably before implementing any additional functionality.
+Note that when overriding an abstract method, it is important to call the method on the base class as well, before implementing any additional functionality.

 ### Defining Behaviours
 Agent behaviours should be defined as methods within the agent class, and can then be added to the scheduler queue for execution as **Steppers**, using the `CreateStepper(MethodName)` method.
 The following code defines an agent behaviour (the `Move()` method), creates a stepper from that behaviour, and registers it to the scheduler.